DenisShilyaev/LANDING_PAGE1/README.md

 # LANDING PAGE
 It was created on the basis of a video tutorial with the aim of working with HTML and CSS.
 Then completed and finalized independently.
 Added animation.

+## Instruction manual
+To start the project, open the file: ... / LANDING_PAGE / index.htmll in any browser.

 ## PSD layout: